 Washington would surprise - just not in the right way.
 The freshmen, in their two miler, finished ninth out of twelve; a stunned JV finished a disappointing fourth.
-But the varsity race was the real shocker: out of fifteen teams, the favored Washington placed eleventh, finishing way behind Stanford and California.
-And there was no explanation for it either: the crew had a bad start, like 1965, but this time shortened up and could not get it back.
+But the varsity race was the real shocker: out of fifteen teams, the favored Washington placed eleventh, finishing far behind Stanford and California, two crews they had handily defeated only a few weeks previous.
+And there was no explanation for it either: the crew had a bad start like 1965, but this time shortened up and could not get it back.
 The day was an unmitigated disaster, the freshmen and varsity finishes by far the worst placing of any Washington teams at the IRA.

 Karl Stingl, Washington ski team coach (and member of the US Olympic Committee) turned rigger in the spring.
 Stingl not only kept the boats in working order, but also made last minute adjustments, such as the bat wings in 1966, that helped the crew win races.
 Tyee Photo.

 Dave Kroeger and Harry Brown at the release.
 "Bent the oar looms like no one else in this era," said teammate Jim Clark.
 Josef Scaylea photo; Dick Erickson Collection, added 5/23

 Dave Covey prepares for the next practice run.
 Believed to be a Josef Scaylea photo; Dick Erickson Collection, added 5/23